FailAcademy/learning/wdp-vancouver/_lessons/week-05/01b-intro-to-react.md

 ## Exercise 3

 Create a complete page using the React components you created in **exercise 2**.
 Take all of the individual components and nest them where where appropriate, creating parent components if necessary.

 ---

 ## Lab Activity

-In today's lab we'll start coding our first React mini-project. **A Snazzy todo list!**
+In today's lab we'll start coding our first React mini-project: A Tweet Box Component!

-What you need to create:
-- A component for the app, linked to the DOM.
-- A component for the Todo List.
-- A component for each individual todo

-The list of todos should be generated using the `.map()` method from an Array of Todo objects.
-You'll need to style the todo list and controls as well.

-#### Mini-Project Stretch Goals
-- Add the ability to change the name of a todo, once it's need added.
-- Add the ability to filter: Show only completed todos & show only incomplete todos
+We'll compare React and jQuery by coding the Component using each library simultaneously!

 ---